Boarders/slick-blog/site/posts/stlc-semantics.md

 open import Categories.Object.Product.Morphisms 𝒞 using ([_⇒_]_×id)
 ```

-We assume throughout that we have a given Cartesian closed category with object $\mathcal{O}$
+We assume throughout that we have a given Cartesian closed category with object $\mathcal{O}$ and so our development is
+a parameterized module fixing a particular Cartesian closed category along with an object of the category:

 ```Agda
 module CCCSemantics